SusanPotters/cv-dl/README.md

 # 1. Introduction
 Recent work has suggested that ImageNet-trained CNNs are biased towards recognising textures, instead of shapes [1].
 Moreover, they demonstrated that the same architecture that can learn a texture-based representation on ImageNet, is also able to learn a shape-based representation on a stylized version of ImageNet.
 Training on stylized images provides an additional robustness to image distortions, giving rise to the idea of using style transfer for data augmentation, which was also investigated by Zheng et al. [2].

 The goal of this project is to investigate if using style transfer as data augmentation to enlarge the dataset is beneficial and if so, if it more beneficial than enlarging your dataset via normal data augmentations.
-In order to achive this, a selection of classes of the Caltech 101 dataset is used for style transfer to enlarge the dataset.
+In order to achieve this, a selection of classes of the Caltech 101 dataset is used for style transfer to enlarge the dataset.
 Additionally, traditional data augmentation is used as another way to enlarge the dataset.
 Two models are trained on the resulting datasets, for which the results can be compared.
 Lastly, we investigate the additional benefit of using traditional data augmentations in combination with style transfer.

 # 2. Style transfer